graphcommons/graphcommons-ruby/README.md

 :001 > require 'graphcommons'
 => true

-:002 > GraphCommons::Endpoint.status
+:002 > Graphcommons::Endpoint.status
 => {"msg"=>"Working"}
 ```
-Alternatively, you can use the `GraphCommons::API.set_key` method.
+Alternatively, you can use the `Graphcommons::API.set_key` method.